Macular Degeneration Care

 The Amsler Grid

 The Amsler Grid Test is an effective means of alerting you to changes in your vision.
 While wearing your reading glasses, cover one eye and look directly at the center dot of the grid, which you can find to the right of this text.
 Keeping your eye focused firmly on the dot, be sure that all the lines are straight and all the squares are the same size.
 Do this for each eye.
-If any area on the grid becomes blurred, distorted or otherwise abnormal, notify us immediately.
+If any area on the grid becomes blurred, distorted, or otherwise abnormal, notify us immediately.
 Check Your Vision

 Amsler’s Chart to Test Your Sight